Nel silenzio di quei raccoglimenti: Suor Angelica (Giacomo Puccini)

 During the 2012–2013 season Ms. Semerdjian was an Emerging Artist with the Dallas Opera.
 She performed the role of Veronica in Bizet's Dr. Miracle in outreach performances in local schools as well as at the Winspear Opera House with the Dallas Opera Orchestra.
 She also covered the role of Sonia in the Dallas Opera's production of Argento's The Aspern Papers.

-Ms. Semerdjian holds a Master of Music in Vocal Performance from the University of North Texas and a Bachelors of Music in Vocal Arts with a Minor in Music Industry from the University of Southern California.
+Ms. Semerdjian holds a Master of Music in Vocal Performance from the University of North Texas and a Bachelor of Music in Vocal Arts with a minor in Music Industry from the University of Southern California.